team-exor/eiquidus/README.md

 Mode: (required)
-update           Updates index from last sync to current block check            Checks index for (and adds) any missing transactions/addresses reindex          Clears index then resyncs from genesis to current block reindex-rich     Clears and recreates the richlist data reindex-txcount  Rescan and flatten the tx count value for faster access
+update           Updates index from last sync to current block check            Checks index for (and adds) any missing transactions/addresses
+                 Optional parameter: block number to start checking from reindex          Clears index then resyncs from genesis to current block reindex-rich     Clears and recreates the richlist data reindex-txcount  Rescan and flatten the tx count value for faster access